 The majority of rashes associated with nevirapine occur within the first 6 weeks of initiation of therapy.
 Instruct patients that if any rash occurs during the two-week lead-in period with immediate-release VIRAMUNE, do not initiate VIRAMUNE XR until the rash resolves.
 The total duration of the lead-in dosing period with immediate-release VIRAMUNE should not exceed 28 days, at which point an alternative regimen may need to be started.
 Any patient experiencing a rash should have their liver enzymes (AST, ALT) evaluated immediately.
 Patients with severe rash or hypersensitivity reactions should discontinue nevirapine immediately and consult a physician.
 Nevirapine should not be restarted following severe skin rash or hypersensitivity reaction.
 Women tend to be at higher risk for development of nevirapineassociated rash.
-For patients who interrupt VIRAMUNE XR dosing for more than 7 days and for whom restarting nevirapine therapy is not contraindicated, restart the recommended lead-in dosing with immediate-release VIRAMUNE using one 200 mg tablet daily for the first 14 days [see Dose Adjustment]. [see BOXED WARNING and WARNINGS AND PRECAUTIONS].
+For patients who interrupt VIRAMUNE XR dosing for more than 7 days and for whom restarting nevirapine therapy is not contraindicated, restart the recommended lead-in dosing with immediate-release VIRAMUNE using one 200 mg tablet daily (150 mg/m2/day in pediatric patients) for the first 14 days [see WARNINGS AND PRECAUTIONS].

 Inform patients to take VIRAMUNE XR every day as prescribed.
-Patients should not alter the dose without consulting their doctor.
+Advise patients not to alter the dose without consulting their doctor.
 If a dose is missed, patients should take the next dose as soon as possible.
 However, if a dose is skipped, the patient should not double the next dose.
-Advise patients to report to their doctor the use of any other medications.

 Instruct patients to swallow VIRAMUNE XR tablets whole.
 They must not be chewed, crushed, or divided.

-VIRAMUNE XR may interact with some drugs; therefore, patients should be advised to report to their doctor the use of any other prescription, non-prescription medication or herbal products, particularly St. John's wort [see WARNINGS AND PRECAUTIONS and DRUG INTERACTIONS].
+VIRAMUNE XR may interact with some drugs; therefore, advise patients to report to their doctor the use of any other prescription, non-prescription medication or herbal products, particularly St. John's wort [see WARNINGS AND PRECAUTIONS and DRUG INTERACTIONS].